WEC-Sim/WEC-Sim/docs/most/advanced_features.rst

 Advanced Features
 *****************

-In this section a more detailed look will be taken at some of the operational aspects of the new features introduced with MOST.
+In this section, a more detailed look will be taken at some of the operational aspects of the new features introduced with MOST.
 Specifically, we will focus on the pre-processing part in which all the data necessary for simulating Floating Offshore Wind Turbines (FOWT) and hybrid platforms are obtained.
 For the simulation and post-processing part, please refer to the theory section of MOST (:ref:`most-theory`) and the advanced features of WEC-Sim (:ref:`user-advanced-features`).